 - Urgent Support always available via our 24/7 Support Line, from anywhere, any time of day.
 Call 508-565-1331, Option 2.

 We are eager to welcome our new students to campus.
-Please consult our Counseling Services website for updates and more information about our services, as well as pandemic-related precautions.
+Please consult our Counseling Services website for more information about our services, including evolving pandemic-related procedures and service delivery options.
 Be sure to follow us on Instagram @stonehillcounselingservices for a variety of mental health and wellness tips, resources, and information on accessing support.

 Unused base meal plan dollars from the fall semester roll over to the spring semester but are not refundable at the end of the academic year.
 Meal dollars can be added and are only valid at on-campus dining locations.

 You also have the option to add Hill Dollars to your student account and these can be used supplement spending on campus and at participating off-campus locations.